Now let's add a navigationbar to the master_page. Insert->Navigation->Navigationbar.

 The Embedded Page object is a very cool feature which allows you to re-use objects from another page (from your web site) in the current web page.
 For example, if you have a certain layout which is the same for all your pages and you don't want this copy/paste it between all your pages; then simply create the layout once in page and insert the layout of that page in all your other pages using the embedded page object.
 When you want to update the layout you will only have to do this once in the orginal page.

 Create a new website, Web Builder automatically add the first page called 'index'.

-Insert a new page using the Site Manager and rename it to 'master_page'
+Insert a new page using the Site Manager and rename it to 'master_page' or 'embedded_page'

 Double click the object you've just inserted to select a page.
 Next click the Select-button to display the Select Page window and choose master_page from the list.
 Click OK to return to the page.